 As mentioned before, aftercare also seeks to avoid the crash or bluesiness from all the feel-good chemicals released during sex.
 It also attempts to prevent a jarring transition from sex to day-to-day life and can help provide sexual closure for the experience and greater fulfillment from it, sort of like the icing on the cake.

 Who is Aftercare For?

 Aftercare is not just for long-term couples who are madly in love or for BDSM practitioners after an intense scene.
 These practices are essential even after a one-night stand or a friends-with-benefits hookup and can make casual encounters feel emotionally safer.
 At the minimum, it’s a way to provide a space to come down from sex and make sure everyone feels okay.

 Aftercare looks different for everyone, and what might feel good and important to you might be different from your partner.
 It’s important to ask what your partner(s) needs and wants are in this department, preferably before the sexual encounter, so you know what to expect or make space for.
 If you don’t know what might feel like good aftercare, don’t worry!
 Feel free to experiment with any of the following ideas or a combination of them!

 Showering with your partner can be highly sensual and increase intimacy.
 It’s also the perfect way to keep talking or kissing.

 Another benefit of showering after sex is for sexual hygiene.
 Showering flushes away bacteria that could lead to yeast infections.
-If you don’t have time to shower or are too sleepy, these PH-maintaining wipes work just as well.
+If you don’t have time to shower or are too sleepy, these pH-balanced wipes work just as well.

 Cuddling after sex is a great way to reconnect.
 Now is the time to prop up your pillows and get comfortable.
 Cuddling releases oxytocin, which can help you and your partner strengthen your bond and increase trust.
 You can also do a quick body scan at this point, especially if you’ve had rough sex and tend to any soreness.